-If a parent/carer is unable to accompany their child, due to being disabled or has a medical condition that prevents them from accompanying their child.
-We will ask parent/carers for proof of their medical condition and we may use our discretion to provide travel assistance..
+If a parent/carer is unable to accompany their child, due to being disabled or have a medical condition that prevents them from accompanying their child.
+We will ask parent/carers for proof of their medical condition and we may use our discretion to provide travel arrangements.

-13.1 Situations where we do not make travel arrangements
+15.1 Situations where we do not make travel arrangements